Alice C. Linsley

 The ancients regarded heaven as more glorious than earth and sought to pattern their rule on earth "as in heaven."
 However, heaven and earth have equal power in dualism.
 Pao-p'u Tzu wrote, "As heaven and earth are the greatest of things, it is natural, from the point of view of universal principles, that they have spiritual power.
 Having spiritual power it is proper that they reward good and evil."

-While Daoism stresses the unity and equality of the entities in a binary set, the biblical worldview stresses a distinction between the entities and asserts that one entity is greater.
+While Daoism stresses the unity and equality of the entities in a binary set, the reasoning of the Hebrew stresses a distinction between the entities and asserts that one entity of the set is greater based on observation.
+The sun-moon set is an example.
+The sun is the greater light that rules the day (Gen. 1:16).

 No comments: